IqbalNT/workspace-backend/README.md

 First need to download dependencies for run the project.
 Open the project and Run `npm i`

-If completed please Run `npm start` for communicate with frontend/postman
+If completed please Run `npm start` for communicate with frontend/postman a REST API